electorama/awt/docs/bifhub.md

 # Vision for bifhub

+After 0.33, bifhub is expected to be a primary focus, subject to planning and final prioritization.

 ## Overview

 **bifhub** is envisioned as a dedicated component responsible for the discovery, cataloging, and management of ABIF (`.abif`) election data files.
 It will serve as a centralized "ballot box" or registry, providing a stable and queryable interface for other tools in the ecosystem, most notably `awt` (the web frontend) and `abiflib` (the core tallying library).